pierreberthet/NotifBundle/README.md

 # NotifBundle
-python scripts to bundle into daily batch event notifications
+python scripts to bundle event notifications into daily batchs